Recipes POLACCA DOLCE ORO

-POLACCA DOLCE ORO is a practical and reliable mix, technologically balanced, for the production of panettone, pandoro, veneziane, colombe, and leavened desserts based on sourdough.
-Versatile and easy to use, it contains selected raw materials and is prepared in two phases: an initial dough followed by a final dough after appropriate fermentation.
-The total process of mixing, proofing, and baking takes about 20 hours.
+POLACCA DOLCE ORO is a practical and reliable, technologically balanced mix, designed for the production of panettone, pandoro, veneziane, colomba and sourdough-based leavened pastries.
+Versatile and easy to use, made with selected raw materials, it is prepared in 2 stages: a first dough and then, after proper proofing, a final dough.
+The total processing, proofing and baking time is about 20 hours.
 With POLACCA DOLCE ORO, results are guaranteed!

 POLACCA DOLCE ORO is packed in 15 kg bags.

-Below are three panettone preparation methods: a rich and exclusive recipe, a standard recipe, and a quick recipe for those who need faster results while still ensuring good quality.
+Below you will find the recipes for preparing Panettone with 3 different methods: a rich and exclusive recipe, a standard recipe, and a quick recipe for those who cannot wait, while still ensuring good results.

 FIRST DOUGH